12 Best Online Learning Platforms for Business in 2025

 Content LibraryExcellent.
 A massive catalog from hundreds of diverse publishers, offering a wide variety of styles and specializations.

 Admin & ReportingGood.
-Provides robust admin tools for curation and catalog syncing, but detailed learner reporting relies on the host LMS.
+Provides solid admin tools for curation and catalog syncing, but detailed learner reporting relies on the host LMS.

 User ExperienceGood.
 The experience is focused on the L&D professional as the primary user; the platform makes course discovery and purchase easy.

 Pricing ModelMixed.
-Offers excellent flexibility (pay-per-use, bundles, subscription) but is primarily quote-based and can be complex.
+Offers flexibility through pay-per-use, bundles, and subscriptions, but is primarily quote-based and can be complex.

 Website: https://www.opensesame.com/